Course Outline

 • An understanding of financial services or compliance functions for government

-• Familiarity with basic tax concepts and customer onboarding processes
+• Familiarity with basic tax concepts and customer onboarding procedures

-• Experience with AML/KYC procedures is beneficial but not mandatory
+• Experience with Anti-Money Laundering (AML) and Know Your Customer (KYC) processes is beneficial but not mandatory

 Audience